-Emma Cunis of Dartmoor's Daughter creates walks and nature-connection experiences to invite people into a deeper sense of connection with our bodies, community, and the natural world.
-Her maternal family has lived and loved Dartmoor for generations.
+Dartmoor’s Daughter creates walks & nature-connection experiences to transform health, wellbeing, and performance.
+As a professional guide and facilitator, Emma Cunis is a qualified Hill & Moorland Leader (HML) with the requisite Outdoor First Aid certificate, and has a background in global business.
+Her maternal family has loved Dartmoor for generations.
 Her grandmother introduced her first husband Eric Hemery to Dartmoor in the 1950s where he set up and offered guided walks and pony treks then wrote a series of well regarded books including ‘High Dartmoor’ described as 'the bible for anyone who has the spirit of Dartmoor'.

 Latest News & Photos

 What people are saying...